 What to look for when buying meat

-One of the best ways to get your money’s worth of meat is to ensure you’re buying the best meat on offer.
-There are a few things to keep an eye out for regardless of the meat you’re buying, for example:
+When you’re shopping on a budget, it’s a good idea to try to save money on meat.
+It’s crucial that every bit of meat you buy can be used to keep your family fed.
+One great way to get your money’s worth is to ensure you’re buying the best meat on offer.
+There are a few things to keep an eye out for regardless of the meat you’re buying:

 - Avoid meat in damaged packaging.